Macnificent Tour

-Macnificent is an ongoing comedy tour by British comedian Michael McIntyre.
-The tour began in Bristol at the Bristol Hippodrome on 5 September 2023, and is currently due to conclude in Geneva, Switzerland at the Geneva Arena on 26 September 2025.
+Macnificent was a comedy tour by British comedian Michael McIntyre.
+The tour began in Bristol at the Bristol Hippodrome on 5 September 2023, and concluded in Geneva, Switzerland at the Geneva Arena on 26 September 2025.

 Background and development

 Macnificent was announced on 13 February 2023, McIntyre's first tour in 5 years.
 Tickets for shows around UK & Ireland went on sale 17 February 2023, high demand prompted many extra dates to be added at numerous venues and locations.

 Shows were also added in America, Canada, Europe, United Arab Emirates and South Africa.